 In early 2023, PROSPECT LPC achieved Level 2 of the Quality Maturity Framework and plans are in place to achieve Level 1 later this year.

 The Clinical Lead for PROSPECT is Mersey Care’s Associate Director of Nursing and Patient Experience Bridget Clancy.
-The partnership brings together some of the region’s top secure service expertise, including consultant forensic psychiatrics such as Dr Jennie McCarthy.
+The partnership brings together some of the region’s top secure service expertise, including consultant forensic psychiatrists such as Dr Jennie McCarthy.
 In this video, Jennie explains her role helping patients and changing lives.

 PROSPECT Partnership Board has recently approved funding for a 2-year pilot for Cheshire and Wirral Partnership Trust’s Alderley Unit as well as funding for the implementation of a Learning Disability and/or Autism Specialist Community Forensic Team for Cheshire and Merseyside patients.
 They are working collaboratively with Health and Justice Commissioners to improve pathways between prisons and secure services.